 - Save the Children works closely with Afghan society at all levels.
 We work with children, parents, teachers, village councils, religious leaders, ministries and other national and international NGOs.
 Our way of working close to people on their own terms has enabled us to deliver lasting change to tens of thousands of children in the country.

 [i] Preliminary findings from the Integrated Phase Classification (IPC) 2020, conducted from 6-16 April bringing together more than 35 experts from government, science community, NGO, INGO and UN Agency partners, found that a third of the population – 12.6 million people – will face food shortages in April-May.
-An estimated 58 percent of the Afghan population is under 18 years.
-More details available upon request.
+An estimated 58 per cent of the Afghan population is under 18 years.
+More details are available upon request.